yusf4u/DSA_WORLD/README.md

 About → Modal with app description and credits

 Exit → Closes the app or returns to launcher

 ---

-2. ### Visualisation Menu (Level Selection)
+2. ### Visualisation Menu (Option Selection)
-Each Data Structure / Algorithm is a clickable level.
+Each Data Structure / Algorithm is a clickable option.

 Style:
-Horizontal or grid-style level map
+Horizontal or grid-style option map

-Levels styled as floating blocks or platforms
+Options styled as floating blocks or platforms

-Levels:
+Options:
 Stack

 Queue